 Why Plywood Can Bend

-Unlike solid wood boards, plywood is made from multiple thin layers of veneer glued together with alternating grain directions.
+Unlike solid-wood boards, plywood is made from multiple thin veneer layers glued together with alternating grain directions.

-This layered construction gives plywood strength and flexibility, allowing it to bend slightly when pressure, heat, or moisture is applied.
+This layered construction gives plywood strength and flexibility, allowing it to bend slightly when subjected to pressure, heat, or moisture.

 However, plywood bending still has limits.